mint-metrics/mojito-website/website/docs/js-delivery-setup-yaml.md

 ```

-With these files defined, the gulp builder will construct an experiment object resembling what we saw in the straight JS setup and stitch it into the container along with `mojito.js`.
+With these files defined, the build script will construct an experiment object resembling what we saw in the straight JS setup and stitch it into the container along with `mojito.js`.

 ## Next steps